frontend-studios/ceres-styles/meta/documents/user_guide_en.md

-# Ceres Colorful – Ceres Plugin in Colorful-Style
+# Ceres Rockstar – Ceres Plugin in Rockstar-Style

 <div class="container-toc"></div>

-## Activate Colorful Theme
+## Activate Rockstar Theme

 Go to plentymarkets Backend Plugin Area.
-You have to provide the Colorful theme in productive and assign the client (store).
-Switch to "Content" tab and check the "Template: Style" entry in "CeresRockstar" section.
+You have to provide the Rockstar theme in productive and assign the client (store).
+Switch to "Content" tab and check the "Template: Override Style" entry in "CeresRockstar" section.
 Save, finished!

 <div class="alert alert-info" role="alert">
     Ceres and IO Plugin are required.